-This isn’t really a Galley recipe but I couldn’t think of another place to file this so here goes.
+This isn’t really owner training.
+More like GUEST training but I couldn’t think of another place to file this so here goes.
 We are often asked what do we tell our guests before they come aboard.
 These are a few things to consider prearrival for our friends and family who are coming to cruise with us…

 Before you read the note we send please realize that a note is often not enough.
 Many of our guests are not full time boaters.
 They are so excited to be coming and they want to be totally prepared which usually means they pack too much.